This is a headline, the Smoking GUN website, Clintonite stabs Obama supporter.

 Yeah.

-I'm I have to admit, but there's also the Florida and Michigan delegations.
+I have to admit, but there's also the Florida and Michigan delegations.

-But even with those, you know, these are they're not winner-take all states.
+But even with those, you know, these are, they're not winner-take-all states.

-I don't think I don't think both of them are.
+I don't think, I don't think both of them are.

-Something like them.
+Something like that.

 Yeah, depending on who's counting.

-And even if to do it, even if you know, these are not winner-take all states in Texas and Ohio, the the Democrats divvy these things up, and Texas is really weird in that regard on the Democrat side, uh, because they also wait minorities in the amount of delic number delegates they get uh in in districts, not so much by total vote count.
+And Texas is really weird in that regard on the Democrat side because they also weight minorities in the amount of number of delegates they get in districts, not so much by total vote count.

-It's a strange damn setup.
+It's the strangest damn setup.

 Yeah.

-You followed them.
+You follow them.

-Do you see them just going away quietly in the night graciously in defeat?
+Do you see them just going away quietly in the night, graciously in defeat?

 No.